includeos/IncludeOS/README.md

   * VirtualBox does not support nested virtualization (a [ticket](https://www.virtualbox.org/ticket/4032) has been open for 5 years).
 This means you can't use the kvm module to run IncludeOS from inside vritualbox, but you can use Qemu directly, so developing for IncludeOS in a virtualbox vm works.
 It will be slower, but a small VM still boots in no time.
 For this reason, this install script does not require kvm or nested virtualization.
   * You might want to install Virtual box vbox additions, if want screen scaling.
 The above provides the requisites for this (compiler stuff).

-### Debugging with bochs
+### Debugging with Bochs
-* If you want to debug the bootloader, or inspect memory, registers, flags etc. using a GUI, you need to install [bochs](http://bochs.sourceforge.net/), since `gdb` only works for objects with debugging symbols, which we don't have for our bootloader .
-See `./etc/bochs_installation.sh` for build options, and `./etc/.bochsrc` for an example config. file, (which specifies a <1MB disk).
+* If you want to debug the bootloader, or inspect memory, registers, flags etc. using a GUI, you need to install [Bochs](http://bochs.sourceforge.net/).
+This is because `gdb` only works for objects with debugging symbols, which we don't have for our bootloader.
+See `./etc/bochs_installation.sh` for build options, and `./etc/.bochsrc` for an example configuration file (which specifies a <1MB disk).

 ## C++ Guidelines
-We are currently far from it, but in time we'd like to adhere more or less to the [ISO C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines), maintained by the [Jedi Council](https://isocpp.org/).
+We are currently far from it, but in time we'd like to adhere as much as possible to the [ISO C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines), maintained by the [Jedi Council](https://isocpp.org/).
 When (not if) you find code in IncludeOS, which doesn't adhere, please let us padawans know, in the issue-tracker - or even better, fix it in your own fork, and send us a pull-request.
   * *Note: We're not using the Guidelines Support Library, but we probably will at some point.
 This means we're not ready to follow guidelines that requires this library yet.*

 ## Read more on the wiki
 We're trying to grow a Wiki, and some questions might allready be answered here in the [FAQ](https://github.com/hioa-cs/IncludeOS/wiki/FAQ).

 See the [Wiki front page](https://github.com/hioa-cs/IncludeOS/wiki) for a complete introduction, system overview, and more detailed guies.